tobbelobb/D3D_Folgertech_Prusai3_Marlin/README.md

+# FolgerTech people - READ THIS
-# Changes you must make to the RAMPS board and Host
+#Changes you must make to the RAMPS board and Host
 This firmware corrects some problems with the Folgertech firmware, namely X-axis issues.
 Please move your X-endstop plug one set of pins over to position 6, and change the X-Endstop settings in your host to MAX.

 # Marlin 3D Printer Firmware